 Robert Clifford and Kevin Durkin tried the case of a Metra train that dragged an internationally-acclaimed violinist who suffered severe injuries to her legs.
 Following a month-long trial, they obtained a record $29.6 million verdict that later settled for $35 million.

-These lawyers are experienced in what one needs to know and the questions needed to be ask.
+These lawyers are experienced in what one needs to know and the questions that need to be asked.
 They also know how to get answers, the answers that these passengers and their families need as well as answers that the entire traveling public deserve.

 To speak to Robert Clifford contact Clifford Law Offices Communications Partner Pamela Sakowicz Menaker at 847-721-0909 (cell).